The function dscore()

 transform = NULL,

-qp = -10:100,
+qp = NULL,

 dec = c(2L, 3L),

-relevance = c(-Inf, Inf)
+relevance = c(-Inf, Inf),

 )